wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 - A pipeline can be defined with ports for connecting with other steps, when used as a step in another pipeline
 - The *composability* of steps is key to the efficiency and power offered by XProc

-[illustration: validation step, w/ four ports]
+?src/refresh-xml.xpl?

+?src/_make-orbital-markup.xpl?

 ---

 ## Steps with implicit port connections

-- XProc syntax is commonly abbreviated so you don't see ports that can be assumed to be there by the rules
+- XProc syntax can be concise - once we make room in our heads and editors for all the tags - because it has rules for you don't see ports that can be assumed to be there by the rules
-- This means most of the steps you use within a pipeline work together, in sequence -- *not* autonomously and independently of one another, even if this is the case with the pipeline that contains them.
+- This means most of the steps you use within a pipeline will naturally operate in sequence, unless you specifically arrange to do things otherwise - we like to say they *snap together*

 [illustrations: three steps in sequence, with and without ports showing]